nifty-oss/limestone/README.md

 ```

 > [!NOTE]
-> The package uses the new Solana [JavaScript SDK Technology Preview](https://www.npmjs.com/package/@solana/web3.js/v/2.0.0-preview.4).
-There is also a [package](clients/legacy/README.md) using the Umi framework.
+> The package uses the new Solana [JavaScript SDK](https://www.npmjs.com/package/@solana/web3.js/v/2.0.0-rc.1).
+There is also a [package](clients/umi/README.md) using the Metaplex Umi framework.

 #### Rust